-Applying the fair argument standard, the court finds there is no substantial evidence that any change in the storage of percolate liquid may have any environmental impact.
+Applying the fair argument standard, there is no substantial evidence that any change in the recycling of percolate liquid may have any environmental impact.
 As with the methane, Petitioner's argument is that there was no disclosure or discussion of how the facility will manage percolate liquid.
-And as with the methane argument, Petitioner's speculation about a change is not substantial evidence, the absence of any identified change means the project remains the same as described in the 2011 IS/ND, and ACWMA's 2017 Conformance Decision at Condition Nos.
-5 and 8 requires WMAC to comply with the assumptions and conditions in the 2011 IS/ND.
+And as with the methane argument, Petitioner's speculation about a change is not substantial evidence, the absence of any identified change means the project remains the same as described in the 2011 IS/ND, and ACWMA's 2017 Conformance Decision at Condition 5 requires WMAC to comply with the assumptions in the 2011 IS/ND.